mecid/mecid.github.io/_posts/2020-09-02-displaying-recursive-data-using-outlinegroup-in-swiftui.md

 }
 ```

-As you can see, there is a new List initializer that takes additional children parameter.
-You can simply replace your *OutlineGroup* with List, and you will get a list styling for your tree-structured collection.
+As you can see, there is a new *List* initializer that takes additional children parameter.
+You can simply replace your *OutlineGroup* with *List*, and you will get a list styling for your tree-structured collection.

 ![outline group](/public/outlineGroup2.png)

 > To learn more about building three-column navigation in SwiftUI, take a look at my ["Sidebar navigation in SwiftUI"](/2020/07/21/sidebar-navigation-in-swiftui/) post.

-*OutlineGroup* is really shining when you use it inside a List.
+*OutlineGroup* is really shining when you use it inside a *List*.
 We can use *OutlineGroup* inside sections.
 This approach allows us to expand the first level of your tree-structured collection automatically.
 It looks gorgeous with sidebar style.
 Let's take a look at the quick example of section-based *OutlineGroup* usage.

 ```swift
 struct ContentView: View {